 High School Outreach

-Last year, VIFF welcomed more than 2,000 secondary students to weekday matinee screenings and offered them the chance to experience the very best in contemporary international cinema.
-In 2014, we've selected another set of films that are particularly relevant for today's youth.
-Whether it's Scottish misfits starting a band, a vilified Cuban kid discovering a fierce defender in his teacher or Nas rising to stardom from Queens’ projects, these are vibrant stories that resonate with younger audiences and offer exciting glimpses into the same planet, different worlds we inhabit.
+Last year, VIFF welcomed almost 1,200 secondary students to weekday matinee screenings and offered them the chance to experience the very best in contemporary international cinema.
+In 2015, we've selected another set of films that are particularly relvant for today's youth.
+Whether it's a Yemeni teenager's bit to legally extricate herself from an arranged marriage, a youth orchestra fashioning instruments out of trash or a precious tween dealing with her sister's eating disorder, these are vibrant stories that resonate with younger audiences and offer exciting glimpses into the same planet/different worlds that we inhabit.

 Films in this Series

 In 2009, the story of Yemeni teenager Nojoom Ali’s bid to legally extricate herself from an abusive, arranged marriage to a much older man made headlines.
 Khadija Al-Salami has beautifully adapted the subsequent bestseller into an emphatic drama featuring a wonderful performance from Reham Mohammed as the young Ali and a striking backdrop of Yemen’s astonishing mountain villages and ancient “skyscrapers.”
 "A powerful, moving and provocative debut drama…"—Screen

 In Latin America’s largest landfill, a garbage picker uncovers the raw materials for makeshift musical instruments.
 As cellos and violins are fashioned from stray detritus, a group of local children are likewise transformed into the Recycled Orchestra of Cateura.
 Reminiscent of VIFF ’10 standout Waste Land, Brad Allgood and Graham Townsley’s documentary is an inspiring tale of resilience and transcendence.
 “A secret treasure… A story of the dull throb of existence gleefully recalibrated by the thundering heartbeat of music.”—Austin Chronicle